dmytroony/learning/javascript/typescript/practical-ts/README.md

 - Create a Union Type: Define a type Staff that is a union of Employee and Manager.
 - Create the printStaffDetails function: This function should accept a parameter of type Staff.
   - Inside the function, use a type guard to check if the 'employees' property exists in the passed object.
-  - If it does print a message indicating that the person is a manager and the number of employees they manage.
+  - If it does print a message indicating thnumberat the person is a manager and the number of employees they manage.
   - If it doesn't print a message indicating that the person is an employee and the department they belong to.

 ## Challenge 7